ADHIL007/ShopyCart/README.md

 # ShopyCart
-==It's a grocery purchasing website with AI integration for personalized recommendations. (under development ) Not fully functional==
+It's a grocery purchasing website with AI integration for personalized recommendations. (under development ) Not fully functional

+This project is Under development and the image credit goes to lorem picsum ,the images used in this project is completely for Experimental purpose

 steps 1-
 create client and server folder